plv8/plv8/doc/plv8.md

 ### plv8.subtransaction( func ) ###

-plv8.execute() creates subtransaction every time.
-If you need to atomic operation, you will need to call plv8.subtransaction() to create a transaction block.
+plv8.execute() creates a subtransaction every time.
+If you need to atomic operation, you will need to call plv8.subtransaction() to create a subtransaction block.

     try{
       plv8.subtransaction(function(){